lmolkova/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 Example of shading Jackson libraries under a new JAR with Maven:

 - Use [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/).
-- Create a new package that would wrap or Jackson libraries themselves if your application needs older version
+- Create a new package that would wrap Jackson libraries themselves if your application needs older version
 - Configure shading plugin:

 ```xml